 Committee for Political Engagement

-The Committee for Political Engagement (CPE) is a non-partisan, student-coordinated initiative that encourages students to be politically engaged and active participants in the democratic process.
+An integral aspect of community-based leadership is to equip citizens with the knowledge and skills to be active and informed participants in the democratic process, especially voting.
+The Rochester Center for Community Leadership serves as a resource for students in this regard.
+The Center convenes the Committee for Political Engagement (CPE) which is a non-partisan, student-coordinated initiative that encourages students to be politically engaged and active participants in the democratic process.

 The core of CPE's work is voter registration, information, and promotion.
 Throughout the year, CPE also provides opportunities for issue education, conferences, grassroots organizing workshops, internships, and more.
 The committee works closely with College Democrats and College Republicans who are advised by RCCL, as well as other campus organizations.